databricks/koalas/README.md

 ### How do I use this on Databricks?

-Databricks Runtime for Machine Learning has the right versions of dependencies setup already, so you just need to install Koalas from pip when creating a cluster.
+Databricks Runtime for Machine Learning has the right versions of dependencies setup already, so you just need to install Koalas from PyPi when creating a cluster.

 For the regular Databricks Runtime, you will need to upgrade pandas and NumPy versions to the required list.